joergboe/testframework/doc/manpage.md

 ## Test File Preamble
 The definition of the variables and properties must have the form:
 #--name=value
 No spaces are allowed between name '=' and value.
-The assignment is literally executed.
-That means no expansion and no word splitting is performed and no quoting is required.
-Quoting is allowed.
-(There is a quote removal)
+The assignement requires the same quoting as a reqular assignement.
 The whole assignment must fit into one line.
 The preamble defines the variants of the test artifacts and in case of a test case, the timeout values for the test case.